-Data centers housing CAT Systems (whether public or private) must, at a minimum, be AICPA SOC 2 certified by [an independent third party auditor] a qualified third-party auditor that is not an affiliate of any of the Participants or the CAT Processor.
+Data centers housing CAT Systems (whether public or private) must, at a minimum, be AICPA SOC 2 certified by a qualified third-party auditor that is not an affiliate of any of the Participants or the CAT Processor.
 The frequency of the audit must be at least once per year.